Biweekly Mortgage Payments: Are They A Good Choice For You?

 Pros And Cons Of Biweekly Mortgage Payments

-Paying your mortgage biweekly has its benefits, but it also comes with a few disadvantages to keep in mind.
-Take a look at your finances and consider these pros and cons before deciding which payment option is right for you.
+Paying your mortgage biweekly has its benefits, but it also comes with a few disadvantages.
+Consider these pros and cons before deciding which payment option is right for you.

 Pros

-- Paying off your mortgage faster: A biweekly repayment schedule can help you pay off a mortgage early by several years.
+- Pay off your mortgage faster: A biweekly repayment schedule can help you pay off a mortgage early by several years.

-- Paying less in interest over time: Biweekly payments can contribute one extra full payment on your principal balance per year and cut down on accumulating interest.
+- Pay less in interest over time: Biweekly payments can contribute one extra full payment on your principal balance per year and cut down on accumulating interest.

-- Building equity and helping cancel PMI: Biweekly payments build up your home equity.
-And if you have a conventional loan, you can request to drop your private mortgage insurance (PMI) payments once you have 20% equity in the home.
+- Build equity faster and cancel PMI: Biweekly payments build up your home equity.
+If you have a conventional loan, you can request to drop your private mortgage insurance (PMI) payments once you have 20% equity in the home.
 This will save you more money each month.

-- Simplified budgeting: This payment plan could make personal budgeting easier, especially if you’re paid biweekly for your job.
+- Simplifies your budget: This payment plan could make personal budgeting easier, especially if you’re paid biweekly for your job.

 Cons

-- Fewer funds for housing expenses: The extra payment toward your mortgage per year can be tough if you’re on a tight budget already.
+- Less funds for housing expenses: The extra payment toward your mortgage per year can be tough if you’re on a tight budget.
 If you’re living paycheck to paycheck, that extra payment might be better spent elsewhere.

-- Possible lender prepayment penalties: Some mortgage lenders have a prepayment penalty, meaning you could get charged for paying your mortgage off early.
+- Lender prepayment penalties: Some mortgage lenders have a prepayment penalty, meaning you could get charged for paying your mortgage off early.

 - Failure to reap the full benefits of biweekly payments: Some lenders or processors still only apply your payments once a month, even though you’re paying twice or more a month.
 As a result, you won’t save as much in interest, because the payments won’t be immediately processed.